squaredup/Community.Citrix.LogonSim.MP/README.md

 Navigate to `Monitoring > Discovered Inventory` and change the type to `Citrix Logon Simulator Test`.
 You should see the test clients appear.
 Click on one to see its properties.
 There will also be an agent task available called `View Last Logon Result` that you can use to view the most recent test log.

+## Need help?

+This management pack is a community management originally developed by Squared Up (http://www.squaredup.com).

+For help and advice, post questions on http://community.squaredup.com/answers.

+## Can you improve the script or management pack?

+If you want to suggest some fixes or improvements to the script or management pack, raise an issue on [the GitHub Issues page](https://github.com/squaredup/Community.Citrix.LogonSim.MP/issues) or better, submit the suggested change as a [Pull Request](https://github.com/squaredup/Community.Citrix.LogonSim.MP/pulls).